1. HOME

 5 fun speech & drama activities to start a class

-Here's 5 fun improv games that were class favorites when I was teaching high school speech and drama.
+Here's 5 fun improv games that were class favorites when I was teaching high school speech and drama classes.
+Later I found adults enjoyed them too.

-They're great exercises that combine learning about mental flexibility, focus, communication, concentration, body language and empathy, with good fun.
+They're great no-fuss exercises, requiring very little prior preparation, that combine learning about mental flexibility, focus, communication, body language and empathy, with good fun.

 Be warned - the first two are riotously noisy!